Skip to content

 [^pi]: Pi natively expands $ARGUMENTS (along with $1, $2, $@), so $ARGUMENTS is a real pass-through there. rulesync still emits !`cmd` verbatim for Pi, but does not assume Pi expands inline shell snippets — treat that placeholder as literal text on Pi's side.

-The translation also runs in reverse when you import an existing tool command file via rulesync import, so e.g. a Gemini CLI command containing becomes $ARGUMENTS in the generated .rulesync/commands/*.md.
+The translation also runs in reverse when you import an existing tool command file via rulesync import, so a tool-native placeholder is rewritten back to the universal form in the generated .rulesync/commands/*.md.

 Example